Ad882/reactive-covering/README.md

   - `matplotlib`
   - `numpy`
   - `docplex`
-    ⚠️ DOcplex (IBM Decision Optimization CPLEX Modeling for Python) requires a license, as it is based on the use of IBM CPLEX Optimizer, a commercial product.
+    ⚠️ DOcplex (IBM Decision Optimization CPLEX Modeling for Python) requires a **license**, as it is based on the use of IBM CPLEX Optimizer, a commercial product.
   - `cartopy`

 <br>